kashing1999/notes/AI.md

 - Need to be smart on how to solve these problems

 ## Big O notation `O(f(n))`
-- n is a meaure of problem size or runtime
+- n is a measure of problem size or runtime
 - f(n) is the upper bound of the asymptotic behaviour

 ---